liuxynb/HAF-WEC/README.md

 Heterogeneous all flash wide-stripe erasure coded KV storage
 =====

-This is based on ECWide-H described in paper presented in USENIX FAST'21.
+This is based on ECWide-H described in YuChong Hu's paper presented in USENIX FAST'21.

 Preparation for required libraries
 ====